-Adult Education and General Education Development (GED) Programs.
-ESJC sponsors the Southeast Alabama Adult Education Network that serves Coffee and Dale County school systems, and Daleville, Enterprise, Elba, and Ozark city schools.
+Adult Education, Training, and General Education Development (GED) Program.
+The EOCC Adult Education Consortium sponsors adult education and training services serving Coffee, Dale, Geneva, and Pike County school systems, and Daleville, Enterprise, Elba, Geneva, Ozark, and Troy city schools.
 Adult Education programs provide instruction for adults in learning to read, speaking English, family skills, employment skills, and preparing for the GED tests of high school equivalency.
 Day and evening classes are available.
 Instruction in reading may be provided by a volunteer literacy tutor.
 All instruction, materials, and supplies are provided free of charge.